Christopher Glover

 PAST COMMUNITY ORGANIZATIONS

-- Valley Metro Rail (Past Chairman and Vice-Chairman)
+- Valley Metro Rail, Chairman and Vice Chairman

-- City of Mesa Audit, Finance and Enterprise Committee Member
+- City of Mesa Audit, Finance and Enterprise, Chair and Committee Member

-- City of Mesa Sustainability and Transportation Chairman
+- City of Mesa Sustainability and Transportation, Chair and Committee Member

 - Arizona LD 18 Precinct Committeeman and Arizona LD 18 State Committeeman